Health Benefits of Ginger Root You Might Have Overlooked

 Add a little (about 1 tsp) fresh ginger juice in your vegetable or fruit juices whenever possible.
 Start with a little and gradually increase the amount according to your taste.
 Ginger is pungent but it gives your juice that “extra kick”.

 Learn how to make:

-- Lemongrass-ginger tea that is very detoxifying and has anti-microbial effect, beneficial for indivduals suffering from yeast infection.
+- Lemongrass and ginger detoxifying tea that is has anti-microbial effect, beneficial for individuals suffering from yeast infection.

-Ginger juice is spicy, so go slow with it if you are not used to its spiciness.
-The side effects of taking ginger juice could be flatulence and uncontrollable burping.
+- Ginger juice is spicy, so go slow with it if you are not used to its spiciness.
+Side effects can be flatulence and uncontrollable burping.
 This doesn’t mean that the juice causes gas, but rather that the consumption causes the body to release trapped gas in your intestinal tract.

-More does not mean better.
+- More does not mean better.
 Ginger does contain moderate amounts of oxalate.
-Individuals with a history of oxalate-containing kidney stones should avoid over-consuming ginger or its juice.
+Individuals with a history of oxalate-containing kidney stones should avoid over-consumption.

 The hot, pungent, spicy taste and scent of ginger comes from essential oils and phenolic compounds such as gingerols and shogaols in the rhizone.
 Gingerols act in a similar way to capsicum (responsible for the heat in chili peppers) in the body, but to a far lesser extent – hence ginger is not hot like chili.

 You can find ginger in the fresh fruits and veg section easily of most supermarkets and health food shops.
 Make sure that is does not look dry and wrinkly (which means it is old).
 Look for rhizomes with the beginning of new shoots growing – this means that the rhizome is healthy and growing – it will last far longer in the kitchen, and could even be planted at home for cultivation.